 From Uptown to Midtown to Downtown, the city of Manhattan lent its name and office space for the execution of the Manhattan Project.

-For more information on the Manhattan Project's sites in Manhattan and the people who worked there, please consider purchasing our Guide to the Manhattan Project in Manhattan, which can be found on the Atomic Heritage Foundation's online store or at Amazon.
+For more information on the Manhattan Project's sites in Manhattan and the people who worked there, please consider purchasing our Guide to the Manhattan Project in Manhattan, which can be found on Amazon.
+Additionally, WorldCat checks local libraries for copies in your area.